kakaobrain/coyo-dataset/subset/COYO-Labeled-300M/download/README.md

 ## Download the images with img2dataset
 * [img2dataset](https://github.com/rom1504/img2dataset) can easily download and store to [webdataset](https://github.com/webdataset/webdataset) or tfrecord format for large-scale distributed training.
   * Nov 10, 2022 : We are currently using a custom [img2dataset library](https://github.com/justHungryMan/img2dataset).
 Please see notice.
+  * Nov 16  2022 : Official img2dataset library support list of integer of float attribute in tfrecord.

 ### Download using Google Cloud Dataproc
 * [Dataproc](https://cloud.google.com/dataproc) is a fully managed and highly scalable service for running Apache Spark and 30+ open source tools.